 Homepage Modules Unlocked

-- With advanced rights, you may move and delete all homepage modules as well as add new modules wherever you like.
+- With advanced rights, you can move and delete all homepage modules as well as add new modules wherever you like.

 - Some modules include previously unavailable format options.